etiennestuder/teamcity-build-scan-plugin/README.md

    - `buildScanPlugin.ccud.plugin.version` - the version of the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) to apply (
      opt)
    - `buildScanPlugin.gradle.plugin-repository.url` - the URL of the repository to use when resolving the GE and CCUD plugins (opt)
+   - `buildScanPlugin.command-line-build-step.enabled` - enable Gradle Enterprise integration for all jobs using the CommandLineRunner (opt)

 1. Trigger your Gradle build.